How to Have Meaningful Parent Participation in the IEP Process (IDEA Parent Participation)

 If you don’t understand the data and reports, ASK.
 I find many parents don’t want to do this because they don’t want the team to know they don’t know this stuff.
 This is not your profession!
 Why would you know it?

-And, whether or not you ask for help, a team will quickly discern if you understand the data or not.
+And, whether or not you ask for help, a team will quickly discern whether you understand the data.

 The IEP team is required to present information to you in a format that you understand and explain it to you.
 This concept was so important to those who wrote IEP that they made IEP Parent Training a section on the IEP!